 The College of Engineering recognizes that any form or degree of academic dishonesty challenges the principles of truth and honesty, which are among the most important foundation principles of Marquette University.
 Consequently, the college treats matters of academic dishonesty as serious violations of academic trust and penalizes all students found to engage in such behavior.
 The reduction of academic dishonesty within the College of Engineering must be a cooperative enterprise of faculty, student and administrators.

-Refer to the University Academic Honesty Policy and Procedures in the university section of this bulletin.Back To Top
+Refer to the University Academic Honesty Policy in this bulletin.Back To Top

 Academic Dismissal/Probation/College Academic Alert(CAA)Back To Top

-The College of Engineering adheres to the university policy on academic censure.Back To Top
+The College of Engineering adheres to the University Academic Censure Policy in this bulletin.Back To Top

 - Admission to the College of Engineering subject to academic probation

 - Reinstatement under Academic Probation subsequent to Academic Dismissal or College Academic Alert decisions.

 - Enroll in a maximum 15 semester-hours at Marquette University.